parthdhamija101998/a-paint-company/README.md

 View paint availability.
 Update and edit the amount of paint used.
 Mark a paint as "running low".

-## Installation and Setup
-1. Clone the repository from the provided cloud source control repository link.

-2. Install the necessary dependencies for both the frontend and backend:

-* Navigate to the root directory of the project.
-* Run npm install to install backend dependencies.
-* Navigate to the client directory.
-* Run npm install to install frontend dependencies.

-3. Configure the environment variables:

-* Create a .env file in the root directory.
-* Provide the necessary environment variables such as database connection URL, server port, etc. Refer to the .env.example file for the required variables.

-4. Start the application:

-* In the root directory, run npm start to start the backend server.
-* Navigate to the client directory.
-* Run npm start to start the frontend development server.

-5. Access the application:

-* Open a web browser and visit http://localhost:3000 to access the application.

 ## Screenshots
 Please find below the screenshots of the Web Application: